-In 2020, Deschênes is celebrating the centennial of its incorporation as a village on July 8, 1920.
-As it happens, we will also be celebrating the bicentennial of the first permanent settlement on the river banks, a trading post established in 1821.
+In 2020, Deschênes marked the centennial of its incorporation as a village on July 8, 1920.
+We are also celebrating the bicentennial of the first permanent settlement at the Deschênes rapids, a trading post established in 1821.

 Deschênes has had a rich history and remains a beautiful neighbourhood with a wonderful quality of life.

-The COVID-19 virus situation has changed many plans including our plans for the centennial celebration.
-We had planned a historical circuit in our “downtown”, guided tours of the circuit, concerts, conferences and a public art project.
+The COVID-19 virus situation changed many plans including our plans for the centennial celebration in 2020.
+We decided to postpone the celebrations to 2021.

 For details on the history of Deschênes, see the historical résumé by Michelle Guitard located here – or the presentation to the Aylmer Heritage Association (February 2020) by Howard Powles here. (documents in French).